 Maybe you’ve experienced this yourself.
 You add several items to your cart and then when you click “checkout” there’s suddenly a bunch of additional fees and charges that weren’t on the product page.

 The actual total looks a lot bigger than you anticipated, which can be quite a shock and cause you to reevaluate whether you really want those items.
 Many customers will decide it’s simply not worth it and leave.

-If you’re selling products on a major hosted ecommerce platform like Shopify, this might not be an issue for you.
-However, some online retailers host their websites on poor performing servers and as a result their site may load slowly or experience downtime.
-Both of which cause users to get frustrated and abandon their carts.
+If you’re selling products on a major hosted Ecommerce platform like Shopify, this might not be an issue for you.
+However, some online retailers host their websites on poorly performing servers.
+As a result, their site may load slowly or experience downtime, both of which cause users to get frustrated and abandon their carts.

 Shoppers want to complete their purchases as quickly and easily as possible.
 A complicated checkout process with too many steps and multiple fill-in fields creates friction and ultimately slows shoppers down.